charleskolozsvary/jane-street-puzzles/tree-edge-triage/README.md

 <img width="520" height="510" alt="An ASCII art drawing of a winning tree (for Aaron)" src="./tree-drawing.png">

-An in-depth explanation of the solution can be found at TBD.
+An in-depth explanation of the solution can be found at https://github.com/charleskolozsvary/brain-teaser-explanations.